 Girlguiding is for all girls whatever their background or circumstances.
-From 2012 to 2016, we received funding from the Youth United Foundation to support our work making sure girls and young women across the UK have the opportunity to enjoy guiding.
+Between 2012 to 2019, we received several grants through the Youth United Foundation to support our work to make sure girls and young women across the UK have the opportunity to join guiding and discover their potential.

 With the funding, we have been able to open groups, many in new areas and communities.
 We have also adopted flexible approaches so both girls and volunteers can fit guiding around other commitments.

 Girlguiding received funding from the Department for Culture, Media and Sport (DCMS) through the Uniformed Youth Fund project, following a government commitment to help uniformed youth groups to expand in disadvantaged areas.

 The funding supported our work to:

 - provide volunteers with better web resources and training

 - understand the impact our new programme on girls and young women